-The 6-Step Process for Writing LATs and RSTs
+The 6-Step Process for Responding to NJSLA - Adaptive Writing Tasks

 Participants will learn a specific 6-step process for responding to NJSLA’s Literary Analysis Tasks and Research Simulation Tasks, using current released items and relevant activities to provide corrective instruction based on each student’s development level.

-This workshop guides educators through a structured, 6-step process to help students effectively respond to NJSLA’s Literary Analysis Tasks (LATs) and Research Simulation Tasks (RSTs).
-Participants learn to deconstruct Prose Constructed Response (PCR) prompts, craft thesis statements, gather and organize textual evidence, and construct well-developed essays aligned with state assessment standards.
+This workshop guides educators through a structured, 6-step process to help students effectively respond to NJSLA-A’s writing tasks.
+Participants learn to deconstruct informative and argumentative writing prompts, craft thesis statements, gather and organize textual evidence, and construct well-developed essays aligned with state assessment standards.
 The session also emphasizes revision and editing practices that align with rubric expectations for reading comprehension, written expression, and conventions.

 Core Needs Addressed

-• Lack of structured support for students writing LATs and RSTs
+• Lack of structured support for students responding to informative and argumentative writing tasks

 • Difficulty in teaching students how to analyze, synthesize, and cite textual evidence across multiple sources

-• Challenges in helping students meet the specific demands and expectations of PCR prompts and scoring rubrics
+• Challenges in helping students meet the specific demands and expectations of prompts

 Key Learnings